Keeping your data SAFE

 *A Data Controller is a person who (either alone or jointly or in common with other persons) determines the purposes for which, and the manner in which, any personal data are, or are to be, processed.
 FAC do not need a Data Controller as the purposes of the personal data is already embedded within the Club

-*A Data Processor is responsible for processing personal data on behalf of the club.
-The Data Processor maintains records, personal data and processes on behalf of the club.
+*A Data Processor is responsible for processing personal data.
+The Data Processor maintains records, personal data and processes on behalf of an organisation.
 The Data Processor has legal liability for any breach of the GDPR.

 Beginners Course Application form – Responsible Officer – The Lead Coach for FAC